User guide

 The following DQX configuration from 'config.yml' will be used by default:

-- 'checks_file': relative location of the quality rule (default:
+- 'checks_file': relative location of the quality rules (default:

 checks.yml